Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 **Finding the data bounds**

 In order to define y-axis limits that will include the data from all of the seasons and be consistent between subplots we first need to find the minimum and maximum temperatures from all of the seasons.
-In addition, we can consider that it would be beneficial to have some extra space (padding) between the y-axis limits and those values, such that the maximum y-axis limit is five degrees higher than the maximum temperature, and the minimum y-axis limit is five degrees lower than the minimum temperature.
-We can do that below by calculating the minumum of each seasons minumum temperature and subtracting five degrees, for example.
+In addition, we should consider that it would be beneficial to have some extra space (padding) between the y-axis limits and those values, such that, for example, the maximum y-axis limit is five degrees higher than the maximum temperature and the minimum y-axis limit is five degrees lower than the minimum temperature.
+We can do that below by calculating the minumum of each seasons minumum temperature and subtracting five degrees.

 ```python
 # Find lower limit for y-axis